 Fill Out The Form Below To Get Help Today!

 The first and most important factor for securing a home loan is, of course, your FICO credit score.
-Your credit score is determined by your history of paying your utility, credit card, and phone bills and by your history of existing debts (including student loans, car payments, and similar.)
-If you are regularly making payments and not using all your lines of credit, you will have a high credit score.
+Your credit score is determined by your history of paying your utility, credit card, and phone bills.
+Also, the history of existing debts (including student loans, car payments, and the like) are important for the score.
+If you regularly make payments and don’t use all your lines of credit, you will have a high credit score.
 If that is not the case, your credit score will drop to a lower rating.

-The second important factor is your debt-to-income ratio, a measure of all the debts you owe compared to the amount of income you make from your job(s).
-Usually, your debt is expected to make up no more than 40 percent of your gross income.
+The second important factor is your debt-to-income ratio.
+It is a measure of all the debts you owe compared to the amount of income you make from your job(s).
+Usually, lenders want to see DTI = 40 percent of your gross income.

 Do you have low credit or a high debt-to-income ratio?
 There’s still plenty of options for you in the state of Michigan.

 How To Buy A House In MI With Bad Credit